jmayorga94/azure-aks-template/README.md

 # azure-aks-template
-provides a fully functional AKS using ARM
+provides a fully functional AKS using ARM Template